hpi-swa-teaching/Liquid/docs/Future_vision.md

     -   #### Remote Code Execution && XSS

-        We think both is currently possible, but don't have prove for that.
+Both RCE and XSS is currently possible, and should be fixed.
+It's tracked in [#124](https://github.com/hpi-swa-teaching/Liquid/issues/124).

     -   #### DDOS